evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ---
 title: Volvo EX90 Twin Motor Performance
 linktitle: EX90 Twin Motor Performance
-description: Volvo EX90 Twin Motor Performance is an all-electric SUV with a WLTP range of up to 580 km (360 miles).
-EVKX.net have all the details.
+description: "Volvo EX90 Twin Motor Performance is an all-electric SUV with a WLTP range of up to 580 km (360 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---